 If your API response includes a Data Source (array) that you have bound to a dynamic Element, you can carry out processing when the data is received for each item in the array.

 To carry out functionality when each array entry is received, select the child Cell, Tile, or View and open Properties > Events.
-Click Manage for the Loaded Event – Actions you add here can access the fields in the array item bound to the Element, via the Data Source container.
+Add an Action to the Loaded Event – Actions you add here can access the fields in the array item bound to the Element, via the Data Source container.

 Typical uses of API and Element Loaded Events include displaying images from response data and processing response fields.